-- Advocacy and academic monitoring of participants in collaboration with their respective schools using the Second Step method
+- Advocacy and academic monitoring of participants in collaboration with their respective schools

-- Violence prevention training
+- Second Step method Violence prevention training

 The Griffin Center serves approximately 350 children each year.
 At the highest level, the Center defines success in terms of the number of children in the program performing academically at grade level.